realityforge/Quake-III-Arena/engine_api.md

 * Similar CPU and memory allocation efficiency to `FlatBuffers`.
 * The serialised message format is less efficient than other toolkits if unset fields are present in message.
 Can also tweak message format (i.e. padding) to increase efficiency compared to `FlatBuffers`
 * It has a vaster smaller ecosystem outside of C++ and even the C++ ecosystem is smaller than `Protobuf`.
 The ecosystem is larger than `FlatBuffers`
+* Several advanced network features such as `promise pipelining` are available that are not present in other toolkits.
+See the [rpc](https://capnproto.org/rpc.html) documentation.

 ### Challenges